mohammedmustakeem/Candy-Detection-system/README.md

+# Candy Detection model using YOLO-2026 .

-# Custom YOLO Object Detection Model
+Custom YOLO Object Detection Training

-This project demonstrates the training of a custom YOLO object detection model using Google Colab and the Ultralytics YOLO framework.
-The model was trained on annotated image datasets for real-time object detection tasks.
-The workflow includes dataset preprocessing, train-validation splitting, annotation handling, YAML configuration setup, and model training using pretrained YOLO weights.
-The project was developed using Python, OpenCV, PyTorch, and Ultralytics YOLO.
-The trained model generates optimized weights (`best.pt`) that can be used for real-time object detection, camera-based inference, and computer vision applications.
-This project helped in understanding object detection pipelines, dataset management, annotation workflows, and practical deep learning implementation using YOLO.
+This project demonstrates the implementation and customization of a YOLO-based object detection pipeline using Google Colab and Ultralytics YOLO.
+The project was adapted from an existing training workflow and updated with newer YOLO model configurations for experimentation and learning purposes.
+The workflow includes dataset preprocessing, annotation handling, train-validation splitting, YAML configuration, and model training for real-time object detection tasks.

+Technologies used:

+Python
+Ultralytics YOLO
+OpenCV
+PyTorch
+Google Colab

+This project helped in understanding:

+object detection workflows
+dataset preprocessing
+annotation handling
+YOLO training pipelines
+computer vision fundamentals